-To generate a system report under bootable media
+To generate a System Report under bootable media

 - 1. Create Acronis bootable media, if you do not have it.
 Refer to Acronis Media Builder for details. - 2.
 Arrange the boot order in BIOS so that your bootable media device (CD, DVDs or USB drive) is the first boot device.
 Refer to Arranging boot order in BIOS for details. - 3.
-Boot from the Acronis bootable media and select Acronis Cyber Protect Home Office.
+Boot from the Acronis bootable media and select Acronis True Image.

-Instead of clicking Acronis Cyber Protect Home Office, you can plug in a USB flash drive and click Acronis System Report.
+Instead of clicking Acronis True Image, you can plug in a USB flash drive and click Acronis System Report.
 In this case, the program generates a report and automatically saves it to the flash drive.

-- 4. Click the arrow next to the Help icon ( - 5.
-After the report is generated, click Save and in the opened window specify a location for the created file.
+4. Click the arrow next to the Help icon (), and then select Generate System Report.

+5. After the report is generated, click Save and in the opened window specify a location for the created file.